TylerOlthuizen/contourna/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscienceeeeeee
+title: Make your business easier to manage
 image: /img/blog-index.jpg
 heading: Make your business easier to manage
 subheading: "Let your managers manage processes that lead to customer